oscardelben/words-about-code/2012/04/rails-internals-mass-assignment-security.md

 end
 ```

+You also choose to specify a role (we'll see later how to use it).

 Match better.
 Now let's see how these methods are defined internally.

 ## ActiveModel::MassAssignmentSecurity

 We'll start our journey inside `ActiveModel::MassAssignmentSecurity`,
-which provides a general interfacer
+which provides a general interface which is also used by the more familiar ActiveRecord models

 ``` ruby
 def attr_protected(*args)